tddmonkey/reactor-aws/README.md

-# rx-aws
+# reactor-aws

-This project provides RxJava abstractions over some of the AWS Java SDK
+This project provides Spring Reactor abstractions over some of the AWS Java SDK

 # Supported SDKs